tyomzo/assignment/README.md

+We ask to to implement transitive dependency resolution algorithm.
 The following example dispays the transitive dependencies between letters of the alphabet.
 If A depends on B and B depends on C, then A also depends on C.

 If this is input: